dskibinski-7/ANPR/README.md

   <img src="example_recognition.png"/>
 </p>
 <br />
 Due to the lack of information on registration numbers, automatic tests of the results are not possible.
-However, we decided to perform manual tests in three categories:
+However, we decided to perform manual tests in three categories: <br />

- - plate detection
+- Plate detection
- - recognition of the entire number plate
+- Recognition of the entire number plate
- - average number of correctly recognised characters
+- Average number of correctly recognised characters

 //spisać wyniki, przygotować tabelę, część na treningowym i część na testowym